Mstislav Keldysh: Biography

 Keldysh's main efforts were devoted to jet propulsion and rockets including supersonic gas dynamics, heat and mass exchange, and heat shielding.
 1959 saw successful testing of the Soviet first cruise missile Burya.

 In 1954 Keldysh, Sergei Korolev and Mikhail Tikhonravov submitted a letter to the Soviet Government proposing development of an artificial satellite to orbit the Earth.
 The letter was rejected, and the group filed exaggerated Soviet newspaper articles which influenced American authorities to start satellite programs.
 This in turn began the effort that culminated in the world's first satellite, Sputnik 1 in October 1957, which marked the beginning of mankind's Space Age.
 In 1955 Keldysh was appointed chairman of the Satellite Committee at the Academy of Science.
 In recognition of his contribution to the problems of defense Keldysh was awarded the Hero of Socialist Labour (1956) and the Lenin Prize (1957).
 In 1961 he received a second Hеrо of Socialist Labour award for his contribution to Yuri Gagarin's flight into space, the first person to orbit the Earth.

 In 1961 Keldysh was elected President of the Academy of Sciences and kept this position for 14 years.
 Concomitantly, he became a member of the Central Committee of the Communist Party of the Soviet Union.
 His last scientific works were devoted to creation of the Shuttle Buran.
 In 1962 he was elected a member of the Supreme Soviet of the Soviet Union.

-Keldysh was 67 when he died on June 24, 1978.
+Keldysh was 67 when he suddenly died on June 24, 1978.
 He was honoured with a state funeral and his ashes were buried in the Kremlin Wall Necropolis on Red Square.